 Staff would like to determine whether the Historic Landmarks Committee is supportive of the potential rezoning of the areas identified in detail above from C-3 (General Commercial) to O-R (Office-Residential) as a means to better protect and preserve single family homes that are designated as historic resources.
-If so, staff would bring this topic of discussion forward to the Planning Commission at a future work session, and then continue to do more research into the specific properties being considered for the rezoning.
-Further investigation would be required to determine whether the rezoning was consistent with the Comprehensive Plan policies and whether the existing uses of the subject properties would all be allowed as permitted uses in the O-R zone (some of the properties are being used commercially today).
-Also, staff would like to reach out to the owners of the properties to determine whether they are interested in the potential rezoning process.
-If the Historic Landmarks Committee is supportive of the potential rezoning, staff would ask for a motion to recommend that the topic be forwarded on to the Planning Commission for further consideration.
-CD:sjs Single Family Homes in C-3 (General Commercial) Zone

-City of McMinnville

-Planning Department

-231 NE Fifth Street

-McMinnville, OR 97128

-(503) 434-7311

-Single Family Homes that are Historic Resources in C-3 (General Commercial) Zone

-City of McMinnville

-Planning Department

-231 NE Fifth Street

-McMinnville, OR 97128

-(503) 434-7311
+The Planning Commission did express support for further research into the rezoning process, including analyzing other areas in the immediate vicinity of the downtown core and major arterial roadways to determine if rezoning of those area would be appropriate.

+If the Historic Landmarks Committee is supportive of the rezoning, the Committee could provide an official recommendation to the Planning Commission in support of further research into the Office-Residential (O-R) rezoning process.

+CD:sjs

 CITY OF MCMINNVILLE PLANNING DEPARTMENT 231 NE FIFTH STREET MCMINNVILLE, OR 97128

 503-434-7311 www.mcminnvilleoregon.gov

 EXHIBIT 5 - STAFF REPORT

-DATE: January 24, 2018
+DATE: February 28, 2018

 TO: Historic Landmarks Committee Members

 FROM: Chuck Darnell, Associate Planner

 SUBJECT: Update on Intensive Level Survey and Historic Preservation Plan

 Report in Brief:

 The purpose of this discussion item is to provide an update on the Intensive Level Survey and Historic Preservation Plan.

+Background:

-Background: The City of McMinnville has received a Certified Local Government (CLG) grant to assist in the completion of an Intensive Level Survey (ILS) and Historic Preservation Plan.
+The City of McMinnville has received a Certified Local Government (CLG) grant to assist in the completion of an Intensive Level Survey (ILS) and Historic Preservation Plan.
 The City has selected a consultant to complete those activities over the coming year, and the consultant that has been selected is Northwest Vernacular Historic Preservation.

+The consultants have completed the ILS in a historic residential area north of the Downtown Historic District.
+The survey has provided detailed historical and architectural information on each property included in the survey, and also has provided recommendations on eligibility of the properties for listing on the National Register of Historic Places.
+The findings of the ILS will also include recommendations on the potential eligibility of an additional historic district in this area of the city.
+The consultants are now beginning the work on the Historic Preservation Plan, which will provide recommendations and an implementation plan for the future of the City's historic preservation program.

+Discussion:

-The consultant will first be completing the ILS in a historic residential area in close proximity to the Downtown Historic District.
-The survey will provide detailed historical and architectural information on each property included in the survey.
-The survey will also result in an update of the City's Historic Resources Inventory and could potentially lead to the development of an additional historic district in the city.
-The consultant will then complete a Historic Preservation Plan, which will provide recommendations and an implementation plan for the future of the City's historic preservation program.
-The HLC will be providing guidance and oversight of the project and will review draft versions of the ILS and Historic Preservation Plan as they are developed.
-Discussion: Intensive Level Survey (ILS) Update As an overview of the ILS process, the ILS is intended to be a survey of historic resources that provides a detailed evaluation of individual properties utilizing the National Register of Historic Places criteria (architectural, national historical importance, local historical importance and archaeological) as a means of identifying whether or not the property should be considered as a local historic landmark or a property eligible for the National Register of Historic Places.
+Intensive Level Survey (ILS) Update

+As an overview of the ILS process, the ILS is intended to be a survey of historic resources that provides a detailed evaluation of individual properties utilizing the National Register of Historic Places criteria (architectural, national historical importance, local historical importance and archaeological) as a means of identifying whether or not the property should be considered as a local historic landmark or a property eligible for the National Register of Historic Places.
 The usual purpose of conducting an ILS on several properties in a specific area is to serve as a tool to review an area for a potential historic district application either on the local level or the national level.

 Northwest Vernacular reviewed the two historic residential areas that were under consideration for the ILS and provided recommendations to the City and the Historic Landmarks Committee on which of the areas to focus the ILS.
 These recommendations were discussed with committee members in December, and staff moved forward with the recommendation to complete the ILS in the residential area north of downtown.
-Now that the specific area has been selected, Northwest Vernacular reviewed the existing historic resources in that area and will be including the following properties in the ILS: 1.
-A356 - 535 NE Cowls St.
+Northwest Vernacular reviewed the existing historic resources in that area and included the following properties in the ILS:

+1. A356 - 535 NE Cowls St.